 Norwich University is committed to helping military veterans take full advantage of their education benefits.
-All of our online graduate and continuing education programs are approved for Veterans benefits under the GI Bill.
+All of our online graduate and continuing education programs are approved for Veterans benefits under the GI Bill®.
 If you are eligible and wish to receive education benefits under one of the programs outlined in this section, please visit the GI Bill website to file for your Certificate of Eligibility (see below).
-If you have questions or want personalized guidance, our admissions advisors are knowledgeable, friendly, and always willing to help.
+If you have questions, our admissions advisors are knowledgeable, friendly, and always willing to help.

-With recent changes to the Post-9/11 GI Bill, each new applicant is now eligible for up to $18,077.50* each academic year, depending on the percentage of GI Bill benefits for which they are eligible.
+With recent changes to the Post-9/11 GI Bill, each new applicant is now eligible to receive funding each academic year, depending on the percentage of GI Bill benefits for which they are eligible.
 Students are still eligible for a maximum of 36 months of education benefits.

 One of the benefits under the Post-9/11 GI Bill is a monthly housing allowance (MHA).
 All applicants who are not active duty can receive this allowance while enrolled in an academic program.
-Your housing allowance is based on the percentage you are entitled to, capped at $684* per month.
+Your housing allowance is based on the percentage you are entitled to, and is capped at a specific rate per month.
 For those enrolled solely in an online distance learning program, the housing allowance payable is equal to one-half the basic allowance for housing (BAH) for an E-5 with dependents.
 Please note that active duty students and their spouses cannot receive the monthly housing allowance.